PedroTelesFCUP/Beam_weaver/README.md

 - a custom Monte Carlo-style photon transport simulator in water
 - a custom `WaterPhotonHybridEnvPenelope` environment
-- a hybrid SAC actor-critic implementation for mixed discrete/continuous prediction
+- a hybrid n-step SAC actor-critic implementation for mixed discrete/continuous prediction
 - curriculum-based training logic with phase switching
 - physics-head pretraining on Monte Carlo-generated targets
 - evaluation utilities for comparing Monte Carlo and agent-generated showers